-Name of the Company: UBS (Lux) Key Selection n SICAV Legal form: nt fund legally established in the form of a nt à capital variable (" SICAV ") pursuant to 10 Date of incorporation: 9 August 2002 Entered in the Luxembourg trade and companie register under: s RCS B 88.580 Financial year: 1 October to 30 Septer nber Ordinary general meeting: Company.
-Should 20 N in Luxembourg (i.e. a d 20 March at the registered office of the Aarch fall on a day that is not a business day lay on which banks in Luxembourg are open s hours), then the general meeting will be ess day.
-Articles of Incorporation: Initial publication 23 August 2002 Published in the Mémorial 24 March 2004 15 June 2004 Amendments 9 May 2011 11 August 2011 30 October 2015 25 November 2015 Management Company UBS Fund Managemei 154.210 nt (Luxembourg) S.A., RCS Luxembourg B
+Name of the Company: UBS (Lux) Key Select UBS (Lux) Key Selection SICAV Legal form: société d'investissem Open-ended investment fund legally established in the form of a société d'investissement à capital variable (" SICAV ") pursuant to Part I of the Law of 2010 Date of incorp ooration: 9 August 2002 9 August 2002 Entered in the Luxembourg trade and companies register under: companies RCS B 88.580 RCS B 88.580 Financial year: 1 October to 30 September tember Ordinary general meeting: Company.
+Should 20 in Luxembourg (i.e. a during normal busir Annually at 10:00 on 20 March at the registered office of the Company.
+Should 20 March fall on a day that is not a business day in Luxembourg (i.e. a day on which banks in Luxembourg are open during normal business hours), then the general meeting will be held on the next business day.
+Articles of Inco orporation: Initial publication 23 August 2002 Published in the Mémorial 24 March 2004 15 June 2004 Amendments 9 May 2011 11 August 2011 30 October 2015 25 November 2015 Management Company UBS Fund Manager 154.210 nent (Luxembourg) S.A., RCS Luxembourg B